Skip to Content

 Hair on the wall in the shower

 While my particular room was a bit “smudged up”, the decor and overall vibe felt modern and upscale.
-Even with the minor cleanliness issues, I found the room to be well worth the $105.44 plus fees I paid.
+Despite the minor cleanliness issues, I found the room well worth the cash outlay.

 Share this Article!